-This may come as a shock, but summer is coming to an end.
-The unofficial end of the season, Labor Day, is September 3, 2018, aka coming right up.
-And while we love to get out of town for a three-day weekend, there is absolutely nothing wrong with staying local.
-Here are some of our favorite events and activities to make the most of your Labor Day in L.A.
+This may come as a shock since L.A. is just heating up, but summer is coming to an end.
+The unofficial end of the season, Labor Day, is September 2, and while we love to get out of town for a three-day weekend, there’s absolutely nothing wrong with staying local.
+Here are some of our favorite events and activities to make the most of Labor Day in L.A.

 Remember back in the spring, when you were so excited for the outdoor movie screening schedules to come out?
 How many have you actually gone to this season?
 Labor Day Weekend is your chance.
-Our guide has 20 different showings over Labor Day weekend for you to pick from, including Selena at the Autry, Coco in Huntington Beach, and Beverly Hills Cop at Hollywood Forever Cemetery.
+Our guide has a slew of showings over Labor Day weekend for you to pick from, including The Shining at the Autry, Mary Poppins in Pasadena, and a Labor Day screening of When Harry Met Sally at Hollywood Forever.
 Get your blankets and lawn chairs ready.

 Stay on top of the latest in L.A. food and culture.
 Sign up for our newsletters today.